Fanoid/nanostate/README.md

 Known issues:

   1. If you encounter this warning "UserWarning: Could not load the default wrapper for your platform: cpy, performance may be affected!" when running hub-ws.py, please ensure that nanomsg-python is corrected compiled and linked to libnanomsg.so, and libnanomsg.so can be found when running.
 Or try the Node.js version of Hub-WS.
+  2. Apps communicate by the mean of "state", which is a pair of "name" and "state".
+Theoritically, the "state" is intended to be a string (in every languages).
+But actually in JavaScript, any Object can be sent because of poor type check.
+It will cause C app be crashed.